darkshapes/divisor/README.md

 > Hands-on procedural generation.

-> Divisor is a comprehensive framework for flexible, controllable media generation using state‑of‑the‑art diffusion models such as [Flux](https://github.com/black-forest-labs/flux2) and [MMaDA](https://github.com/Gen-Verse/MMaDA).
-It gives developers, researchers, and artists fine‑grained, programmatic control over the denoising process that underlies modern generative synthesis, enabling both experimental research and production‑grade workflows approaching real-time speed on consumer hardware.
+> Divisor is a framework enabling flexible media creation using advanced diffusion models like [Flux](https://github.com/black-forest-labs/flux2) and [MMaDA](https://github.com/Gen-Verse/MMaDA).
+With only off-the-shelf computers, developers, researchers, and artists get fine-grained control over low-level generative processing, making it faster and easier than ever to experiment and develop intuition for the workings of neural networks.

 #### Features:

-> - Manual Timestep Control – Step through diffusion timesteps, enabling acute control via dynamic prompt changes, layer‑wise manipulations, and on‑the‑fly parameter tuning.
-> - Multimodal - Synthesize a wide variety of diffusion content such as text and images
+> - Multimodal Creation - Actively sculpt any content such as text and images.
-> - Model‑Agnostic Architecture – Unified utilities abstract inner workings, allowing interchangeable components such as custom LoRA and autoencoders.
-> - Extensible Prompt Engineering – Dedicated prompt modules support multi‑modal inputs, system messages, and automatic parsing for LLM‑driven results.
-> - Robust State Management & Serialization – Serialize and restore the full generation state (seeds, dropout masks, VAE offsets) for reproducibility and pause‑resume workflows.
+> - Robust Versioning – Pause, resume, save, or restore states with exacting reproducibility and reversibility.
+> - Private & Safe - Compartmentalized and local first, so data never leaves your device.
-> - Fine‑Grained Noise & Variation Controls – Deterministic and stochastic variation mechanisms (linear, cosine, etc.) to blend latents or create consistent variations.
+> - Fine‑Grained Noise & Variation Controls – Branch variations to create diverse and consistent inspiration.
-> - Integration with External Resources – Fetches model weights, adapters, and [MIR](https://github.com/darkshapes/mir) specs, ensuring rapid and reproducible setups.
+> - Integration with External Resources – Start quickly with batteries included: models, adapters, and [MIR](https://github.com/darkshapes/mir) specs.

+#### Advanced Features:

+> - Manual Timestep Control – Step-by-step processing of dynamic prompts, layer‑wise manipulations, and on‑the‑fly parameter changes.
+> - Extensible Prompt Engineering – Dedicated multimodal prompting, system messages, and automatic parsing for LLM‑driven results.
+> - Model‑Agnostic Architecture – Unified API abstraction allows interchangeable custom LoRA and autoencoders.
-> - User‑Facing Interfaces – Entry points provide CLI/script interfaces ready for use or to integrate into apps that assemble pipelines, adjust parameters, and render results.
+> - User‑Facing Interfaces – CLI and Gradio interfaces ready to use or attach to other apps.

 #### Requires:<hr>